 This accessory might also deter thieves who are eyeing your possessions

-At P8,700, there’s also the cargo cover, which is pretty useful if you want to keep prying eyes away from your possessions inside your Everest.
+You can also consider a cargo cover, which is pretty useful if you want to keep prying eyes away from your possessions inside your Everest.
 This accessory also comes with a simple pull handle and you can even fold it when not in use.

 Next up are accessories that can provide extra exterior utility.
-First off is the Rhino-Rack Crossbars which install directly onto your Everest’s roof rails.
-The Rhino-Rack Crossbars are designed to be able to carry as much as 80 kg and will cost you up to P22,100.
+First off is a crossbar which you can install directly onto your Everest’s roof rails.
+The crossbars are designed to be able to carry heavy weight for your off-road needs.

 It's camping made easy

-Then there’s the Rhino-Rack Roof mount cargo basket, which is available in small or large sizes.
-It comes with its own aerodynamic wind deflector, and the large one measures 1,600mm x 1,130mm x 150mm.
+Then there’s a cargo basket, which is available in small or large sizes.
+Depending on the product, it can come with its own aerodynamic wind deflector, as well as vary in size.

-That means plenty of room for luggage, camping equipment, toys, etc. For this useful cargo accessory, you’ll need to fork out P27,100.
+That means plenty of room for luggage, camping equipment, toys, etc. For this useful cargo accessory, you can experience a convenient camping adventure.

-And lastly, there’s the Rhino-Rack sun-seeker at P19,600.
-It’s a retractable roof made out of polycotton canvas, and to set it up it’s as easy pulling it out from its own container attached to a roof rack.
+And lastly, there’s a sun-seeker that can amount up to P19,600.
+It’s a retractable roof that can be easy pulled out from its own container attached to a roof rack.

 You can even expand it with several side-walls to turn it into a tent.
 It is a very useful tool for camping and outdoor activities.